itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ## 6.3 FDTD

-Add a FDTD solver to current project with the code `type='FDTD'`.
+Incorporate an FDTD solver into the current project using the code `type='FDTD'`.

 ```python
 add(